Designing Usable Technologies for Older Adults via Data-Driven Whole-Person User Personas

 Awardee Organization(s): Weill Cornell Medicine

-Official Project Title: Detecting Respiratory Distress in Patients with Advanced AD/ADRD Using Radio Sensors
+Official Project Title: Detecting Respiratory Distress in Patients with Advanced ADRD Using Radio Sensors

 AITC Partner: PennAITech